Tinkerforge/doc/en/source/Software/Transition_1To2.rst

 In the following we will compare relevant code snippets from Protocol V1 to equivalents from Protocol V2.
-Keep in mind that you need to use the :ref:`newest version of the Bindings <bindings_examples>` for your programming languages to be able to utilize the new Protocol V2 features.
+Keep in mind that you need to use the :ref:`newest version of the Bindings <downloads_bindings_examples>` for your programming languages to be able to utilize the new Protocol V2 features.

 C/C++